 Arctic Root (Rhodiola rosea)

-Arctic root is found mainly in cold regions of the world like the Arctic and mountains of central China.
+Arctic root is found mainly in cold Arctic regions of Europe, Asia, and North America.
 (2)

 It’s been used since the time of the ancient Greeks to boost overall physical and mental vitality.